Guardian 24″ – Original

 In the words of my 10-year-old daughter, “I love the brakes!
 It’s so much easier to only worry about one brake lever.”
-My kids’ expensive mountain bikes have really nice hydraulic disc brakes and really are AMAZING bikes, but unless we’re headed up the mountains, they both prefer the Guardian simply because of how easy it is to brake.
+My kids’ expensive mountain bikes have really nice hydraulic disc brakes and really are AMAZING bikes, but unless we’re headed up the mountain, they both prefer the Guardian simply because of how easy it is to brake.
 I was surprised that the brakes on a bike could make that much of difference, so I hopped on the beloved Guardian and tested out the brakes myself.

 Within a few minutes, I understood their perspective.
 Braking with SureStop brakes provides a similar feeling to braking in a new car with an advanced braking system versus an older car with a standard braking system.
-Not only is it easier to brake faster, you feel MUCH more in control of the car.
+Not only is it easier to brake faster, you feel MUCH more in control of the car (bike!).
 As a result, you’re a more confident driver in a car with advanced brakes and driving is more fun as well.

 Guardian’s unique braking system allows the rear and then the front brake to be activated sequentially with the pull of ONE brake lever.
 Once the lever is pulled, the back brake is activated.
 Once the rear brake has engaged, the SureStop system on the rear brake pad then activates the front brake.
 This sequential stopping system allows the bike to stop faster and with more control.
-It also prevents kids from going over the handlebars when accidentally braking with just the front brake.
+It also prevents kids from going over the handlebars by accidentally braking with just the front brake.

 Guardian’s Original vs. Ethos Line